Urban Planning Conference

 - Laura Seifert, The Savannah Heritage Emergency Response Group (Identifying potential impacts on historic building and collections)

-- Tom Thomson, AICP, The Chatham-Savannah Metropolitan Planning Commission (Reinvestment, restoration and repair: Getting it right)
+- Thomas L. Thomson, P.E., AICP, The Chatham-Savannah Metropolitan Planning Commission (Reinvestment, restoration and repair: Getting it right)

-- Phillip Webber, Witt O'Brien Consultant (Building a culture of preparedness in historic and vulnerable communities)
+- Phillip Webber, Witt O'Brien's (Building a culture of preparedness in historic and vulnerable communities)

-All session are pending approval from the American Planning Association for the CM credits for American Institute of Certified Planners (AICP) holders.
+All session have been approved by the American Planning Association for the CM credits for American Institute of Certified Planners (AICP) holders.
 The agenda of their presentations can be found here.

 Profiles of the Presenters